For founders who build in public

 Connect sources

 Point Kiln at websites, code repos, or upload PDFs and docs.
-It learns what you're working on and keeps up as things change.
+Voice learns from your writing — see the sources guide for the best mix.

 2. 02